Ganong Bros., Limited

 Over the years, Ganong has been the first to do many things, which have made candy and chocolate history including:

-- Introducing the Chicken Bone – a pink, cinnamon flavored hard candy with bittersweet chocolate in the centre – in 1885
+- Introducing the Chicken Bone – a pink, cinnamon flavored hard candy with bittersweet chocolate in the center – in 1885

 - Developing and introducing the first Canadian lollipop – 1895